Posted on

 If you want to use an image, use it for discount campaigns or product launches.

-Also, add a clear unsubscribe option, so if your subscribers wish to stop receiving your emails, they can do so.
+Also, add a clear unsubscribe option so that if your subscribers wish to stop receiving your emails, they can do so.

-Pro tip: Make sure your email blast complies with the CAN-SPAM Act and GDPR regulations.
+Pro tip: Make sure your email blast complies with the CAN-SPAM Act and GDPR regulations to ensure that your emails are not marked spam.

 Test for spam